zukunft/zukunft.com/docs/llm/pending.md

 ## user default view

-fill the component_link_default view with the missing fields including the 'changes' and 'my' tab for the user_changes

-add the component_link overwrites to the 'all_user_overwrites' component used in the user_default view

-check if any functionality or information from src/main/php/web/user/user_display_old.php has not yet been part of the default and user views and report missing parts in /docs/llm/pending.md
+check if any functionality or information from src/main/php/web/user/user_display_old.php has not yet been part of the default and user views and report missing parts on top of /docs/llm/pending.md

-repeat the check of the fields in the default page, the my tab and the fill of 'all_user_overwrites' for refs, term_views and any missing main or link class

 add to the verb_default page to missing database fields and add a component that shows all triples where the verb has been used